Skip to content

 Is Heat Activated Adhesive Right For Me?

+When it comes down to choosing a suitable material, heat-activated adhesive is one of the most versatile, valuable options for joining substrates.
 Yet, buying heat-activated adhesive for more minor work, arts and crafts, and casual adhesion around the house might be like bringing a grenade to a fistfight.

 In terms of high-end, industrial joining, heat-activated adhesive is challenging to beat.
 Apply a piece of heat tape to a flat surface, and you're off to the races in minutes.
 More importantly, you can work that tape into a cramped space with awkward corners and apply it to any area you want.

-Plus, the versatility cannot be understated.
-When you’re looking for a tight join that will stay together under high pressure and high heat or allow you to wash the material multiple times, this tape is used extensively.
+Plus, its versatility cannot be understated.
+This tape is used extensively when you’re looking for a tight joint that will stay together under high pressure and high heat or allow you to wash the material multiple times.
 As a result, your primary consideration isn’t its bonding abilities but rather its price.
+Purchasing custom heat-activated tape might be costly if you want a one-time solution.
+However, it would serve its purpose beautifully for large-scale production.

 Originally published: March 26, 2020